Alter-Net-codes/SkyOS/docs/readme.md

 SkyOS is a mildly open-source operating system built for the Scratch Computing Alliance (SCA)

 ## Description
 An os built FROM SCRATCH!
-It's open-source and easy to contribute to because it is written in python, a very easy language! (to learn and program in) How to contribute below!
+It's open-source and easy to contribute to because it is written in python, a very easy language to learn and program in.

-## Contributing
-see website

 ## Website
 https://webbrowser11.github.io/skyOSweb/
-Also for more infromation on contributing!

-## Work in progress!
-Work on this project is STILL IN PROGRESS

-### reminder:
-code stealing is NOT allowed and is very much said in our license (someone has recently stolen it! (and the source was from a version way before the current one) )
+This is the website and it also holds more info for contributing

 >[!NOTE]
->NOTE: SkyOS is finishing its first devlopment stages soon. (probably late 2024 or early 2025)
+>NOTE: SkyOS has not yet completed development and may contain mild bugs, as well as an unfinished session manager

 # Install